Leading Cast Iron Companies

 Get Your Company Listed

-placeholder image Zetwerk Metal Technologies, Inc. Ferroloy, Inc. Mid-City Foundry Impro Industries USA, Inc.
+placeholder image Hallman Foundry Kirsh Foundry, Inc. U.S. Casting Company Impro Industries USA, Inc.

 There are two predominant types of cast iron, those being grey iron and white iron.
 The former has a graphitic structure, the deflection of which provides the namesake color on fracture surfaces.
 White iron, however, has small white deposits of cementite rather than being completely pallid.
 The main differences between the two are silicone content and cooling times, both of which have a significant impact on the physical and mechanical behavior of the alloy.